leo-bogert/perfect-flac-encode/README.md

 The secondary goal is providing a perfect backup of the original disc.
 For serving this purpose, it is ensured that it is technically possible to burn a disc of which every bit is identical to the original one.
 This is guaranteed by:

+* Copying a specification of the configuration of EAC to the output directory.
 * Copying the original CUE/LOG to the output directory.
 The CUE is needed for burning the disc.
 The LOG serves as a proof of quality.
 * Logging its own processing to a separate log file in the output.
 It will show proof that all the 9 steps mentioned above worked properly.
 * A .sha256 file is generated which contains the SHA256-checksum of the original WAV image.
 For being able to burn a bit-identical CD, the user will have to decode the FLACs to WAVs and re-join the WAVs to an image.
 For making sure that this produced an image which is identical to the original one, the SHA256-checksum can be used.
 Notice that the CRC from the EAC LOG is not suitable for this because it is a "custom" CRC which is not computed upon the full WAV file.
 The EAC CRC does guarantee integrity of the audio data but is not easy to verify with standard tools.